Skip navigation

 Australian breaker Raygun: ‘I’m not going to compete anymore’

 “I still break, but I don’t compete.
 I’m not going to compete anymore.
-No, no,” Gunn, 37, said in an interview on The Jimmy & Nath Show that she reposted on social media. “(Going into the Olympics) I was going to keep competing, for sure, but that seems a really difficult thing for me to do now to approach a (breaking competition) battle.
+No, no,” Gunn, a 37-year-old university lecturer, said in an interview on The Jimmy & Nath Show that she reposted on social media. “(Going into the Olympics) I was going to keep competing, for sure, but that seems a really difficult thing for me to do now to approach a (breaking competition) battle.
 I still dance, and I still break.
 But that’s like in my living room with my partner.

 “I think the level of scrutiny that’s going to be there, and people will be filming it, and it will go online.
 It’s just not going to mean the same thing.
 It’s not going to be the same experience because of everything that’s at stake.”

-Gunn will still be involved in dance sport.
+Gunn remains involved.
 She announced the Raygun Dance Challenge, where people can submit performances for prize money.

 “We do have some projects happening behind the scenes,” she said.
 “It’s all kind of the same sort of vibe of trying to bring more positivity, trying to encourage people to dance, to have fun and to be creative and to be themselves.”